Jain-Pratiksha/SpringBoot/swagger/swagger_api_documentation.md

 2. Permit (Allow) Swagger URLs in SecurityConfig

-Update your SecurityConfig.java to allow public access to Swagger endpoints (this is only needed if you have autorization setup for urls):
+Update your SecurityConfig.java to allow public access to Swagger endpoints (this is only needed if you have authorization setup for urls):

 ```java
 @Bean